scottbale/recordity/log.md

 > The input is 3 files, each containing records stored in a different format Should it take an argument which is the name of a file?
 List of N filenames?
 How should delimiter of each be indicated?

+## 12/10/20

+Added `clojure.java-time` dep, using for dates

+## 12/12/20

+Questions
+* Delimiters in data - can I assume none of the three types of delimiters are in _any_ record type?
+If not, then that implies the record format might need to keep track of the delimiter it was parsed with for possible round-tripping.
+I.e. if I to-string a record back to a delimited string, from a mixed set of records, how best to do that?
+  * Output as .edn
+  * Output with well-known prefixes (like a map tostring)
+  * User can supply output delimiter via CLI